The Adolescent Champion Teen Advisory Council (TAC TAC)

-Allison Mi is a rising senior at Huron High School.
+Allison Mi is a senior at Huron High School.
 She is very passionate about promoting the importance of adolescent well-being, especially when it comes to mental health.
-She loves TAC TAC because this organization gives her the ability to amplify the voice of her peers when it comes to important decision-making regarding their health.
+She loves TAC TAC because this organization allows her to amplify her peers’ voices when it comes to important decision-making regarding their health.
 Also, it’s just an amazing group of people!
 When not working with TAC TAC, you can find Allison copy editing her school’s newspaper, playing in orchestra, practicing with the women’s golf team, working with the Michigan Medicine blogs, or helping out in clubs and organizations such as HOSA and Inno Education.

 Aayush Unadkat is currently a freshman at the University of Michigan studying Molecular, Cellular, and Developmental Biology.
 He is passionate about helping adolescents understand the importance of their mental health, as well as the resources they have available to them.
 He is also enthusiastic about increasing accessibility in adolescent healthcare and ensuring holistic care for all.
 TAC TAC has provided Aayush with an outlet to learn more about the issues that youth face as well as provide input into how they can be improved.
 TAC TAC has allowed him to hear and learn from intelligent and open-minded people and for that, he is extremely grateful!